mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Yes.

 There is an interesting koan here; the 79th case (of the *Blue Cliff Record*).
-Before *sesshin*, I was a little bit undecided to talk, what kind of topic I should talk about. *[He laughs.]* The first time I thought I should talk about this 79th case in that sesshin.
+Before *sesshin*, I was a little bit undecided what kind of topic I should talk about. *[He laughs.]* The first time I thought I should talk about this 79th case in that sesshin.
 But I changed my mind.

 But anyway, I will give you this story: